· AI Weekly · 3 min read

 A few years later, Zillow tried to use price forecasts in the real world with Zillow Offers.
 They bought homes and resold them.
 For a while the Zestimate even helped decide the starting offer price.
 Then in 2021 they shut it down, reporting a $550M loss and saying near-term price forecasts were too unpredictable.
 I see a connection, but I am not saying one caused the other.

 My takeaway: predicting the future is still hard in practice.
 Models can be sophisticated, but there are too many variables out there.
 LLMs push AI to a new level with lots of new capabilities.
-But predicting the future is still elusive, probably for a long time.
+But predicting the future is still elusive for a long time.

 Startup early hires

-In the beginning, cofounders can often cover the key work, so you may not need to hire yet.
-But if you are solo or very lean, you might need a few “founding employees” (not cofounders).
+In the beginning, cofounders can often cover the key work, so you don’t need to hire yet.
+But if you are solo or very lean, you need a few “founding employees” (not cofounders).

 The main question is: how do you find them?